infopolicy/iqa/README.md

 Agency resources for Information Quality Act and Peer Review reporting.
 URLs obtained by agencies from recent electronic submissions.

 #### REQUESTOR_SUMMARY_TABLE_FYXX.csv
-Summary of requestors submitting RFCs by agency (one file for each fiscal year, e.g., requestor_summary_table_FY19.csv for FY 19).
+Summary of requestors submitting RFCs by agency (one file for each fiscal year, e.g., requestor_summary_table_FY19.csv for FY19).
 Data extracted from electronic submission (FY19-current).
 Data were not contained in the Reports to Congress.

 #### RFC_REQUESTOR_TYPES.csv
 Summary of requestors submitting RFCs by fiscal year (sum across all agencies using data noted in requestor summary tables).